-Charter Customer Report How did we do in 2015/2016?
+Charter Customer Report How did we do in 2016/2017?

-Welcome to Clydebank Housing Association's third annual Charter Customer Report.
+Welcome to Clydebank Housing Association's fourth annual Charter Customer Report.

-The report contains some of the performance information we reported to the Scottish Housing Regulator (SHR) for 2015/2016.
+The report contains some of the performance information we reported to the Scottish Housing Regulator (SHR) for 2016/2017 (as restated to the SHR in October 2017).